-As an oil-based polymer, this material constitutes of 3 main components – terephthalic acid, glycol, and cyclohexane dimethanol.
+As an oil-based polymer, this material constitutes 3 main components – terephthalic acid, glycol, and cyclohexane dimethanol.
 No doubt, this is considered a relatively simple process that involves the combination of two or more monomers in varying concentrations.

-Properties of PETG (T-glass) as an FDA-Approved Plastic
+Properties of PETG (T-glass)

 Properties such as high thermal conductivity, chemical resistance, and moisture resistance, are important criteria for selecting materials in health-sensitive institutions and industries.